-If you are going to publish content on a regular basis (and you should!), it helps to keep your content creation workflow organized.
+If you are going to publish content regularly (and you should!), having content scheduling tools can help keep your content creation workflow organized.

-You can use simple spreadsheet-based Editorial Templates to help schedule and track the content planning process, or use a WordPress plugin.
+You can use simple spreadsheet-based Editorial Templates to help schedule and track your content planning and publishing process, or use a WordPress plugin.

 Spreadsheet-Based Editorial Templates

-You can easily create a simple editorial content template to help you schedule your content creation using any spreadsheet program …
+You can keep things simple and schedule your content creation using a spreadsheet program …

-Use this master spreadsheet to plan your content production and publishing schedule.
-For example, you can add the following columns to your spreadsheet:
+Use the spreadsheet to plan your content production and publishing schedule.
+For example, in your spreadsheet, you can create the following columns:

 - Date: The date you plan to publish your content.
 Tip: You can use color-coding to indicate when the content has been published.
-You can also create another column to record 1) the date your content needs to be created by, and 2) the date your content is scheduled to publish on your site.
+Additionally, you can create a second column to record 1) the date your content needs to be created by, and 2) the date your content is scheduled to publish on your site.

-- Author: Who will write or create the content.
+- Writer: Who will write or create your content.
 (See Step 10 below)

-- Format: Record the kind of content you will be creating for this topic.
+- Content Format: Record the format of content you will be creating for this item.
 (See Step 9 below)

-- Category: If you are publishing content to your blog, record the blog post category you will publish this item under.
+- Category: If you are publishing to your blog, specify the blog post category you will publish this item under.

-- Offer: What is this particular content item designed to sell or promote?
+- Offer: What is this specific item of content designed to help you sell or promote?
 Enter your offer or call-to-action here.

-- Headline: Enter your article or blog post headline, the title of your content item, etc.
+- Headline: Enter your article or blog post headline, content item title, etc.

-- Description: Enter a brief description or purpose of your content here.
+- Description: Enter a brief description or purpose of the content here.

-- SEO: The main keyword phrase targeted by your content.
+- Kwd: The main keyword your content is targeting.